LeventeBarczyDA/dvp-tutorial/README.md

 - :green_book: : Is on the ledger at that node, in the Cash Domain
 - :blue_book:  : Is on the ledger at that node, in the Securities Domain
 - :ledger:     : Is on the ledger at that node, in the Trading Domain
-- :eyes:       : The node holder is aware of the existence of the contract but does not have it on their ledger.
+- :eyes:       : The participant is aware of the existence of the contract but does not have it on their ledger and will know nothing about it in the future.